edgexfoundry/edgex-docs/docs_src/security/secrets-config-proxy.md

     * **--token-type** jwt (required)

-      Create user using either the JWT or OAuth2 authentication plugin.
+      Create user using either the JWT authentication plugin.
       This value must match the configured authentication plugin (`KongAuth.Name` in security-proxy-setup's `configuration.toml`).